solariun/CorePartition/README.md

     ThreadLight_Start(2);

-    //Every 1000 cycles
-    CreatePartition(Thread1, 210, 1000);
+    //Every 1000 cycles with a Stack page of 210 bytes CreatePartition(Thread1, 210, 1000);

-    //All the time
+    //All the time with a Stack page of 150 bytes CreatePartition(Thread2, 150, 0);
-    CreatePartition(Thread2, 220, 0);

     join();
 }